HereticSoba/ETL_GYM_SSIS/README.md

-# ETL GYM - SQL Server Integration Services (SSIS)
+# 🏋️ ETL GYM - SQL Server Integration Services (SSIS)

-## Description

-ETL project developed with **SQL Server Integration Services (SSIS)** to extract, transform, and load gym data from a CSV dataset into SQL Server.
+ETL project developed with **SQL Server Integration Services (SSIS)** that extracts gym data from a CSV dataset, transforms the information, and loads it into **SQL Server** for analysis and reporting.

-The process extracts data from a CSV file, performs data type conversions, generates a derived column (**AlertaSalud**) based on the Body Mass Index (BMI), and stores the transformed data in a SQL Server database for further analysis.

 ---

+## 🚀 Features

+- Import data from CSV files.
+- Data type conversion.
+- BMI classification using a Derived Column.
+- Load transformed records into SQL Server.
+- Ready for reporting and data analysis.

+---

-## Technologies Used
+## 🛠 Technologies

 - SQL Server
 - SQL Server Integration Services (SSIS)